 It is a memorable day when all Ukrainians honor the heroic feat of the Ukrainian warriors, their outstanding contribution to the victory over the Anti-Hitler Coalition in World War II together with the other nations of the Soviet Union.
 People express respect and solidarity to all fighters against Nazism.
 Ukrainians never forget those who fell on the fields of battle and didn’t live to see the Victory Day.

-At dawn on June 22, 1941, fascist Germany and its allies (Italy, Hungary, Romania, Finland) treacherously attacked the Soviet Union, without presenting any claims, without declaring war.
+At dawn on June 22, 1941, fascist Germany and its allies treacherously attacked the Soviet Union, without presenting any claims, without declaring a war.
 It was an unprecedented blow of 190 divisions, about 3,000 tanks, more than 43,000 guns and mortars, about 5,000 aircraft, up to 200 ships.
 The Great Patriotic War of the Soviet people against the German fascist aggressors began.
-The first cities which were bombed by German aviation Vitebsk, Kovno, Zhitomir, Kiev, Sevastopol.
+The first cities which were bombed by German aviation were Kiev, Vitebsk, Kaunas, Zhitomir, Sevastopol.
 Ukraine with its enormous raw materials resources and fertile lands became the epicenter of the battles.

-Each year on the May 9 and since 2017 on May 8 hundreds of Kievans and guests of the city visit the National Museum of the History of Ukraine in the WWII.
+Each year on May 9, and since 2017 on May 8, hundreds of Kievans and guests of the city visit the National Museum of the History of Ukraine in the WWII.
 We never forget.
 We remember.

 Find out more about facts of the Second World War in the Eastern Front on a tour with BEST KIEV GUIDE.